 From our cold, clear open Alaskan waters, to our wild, small-boat line-caught catch, to your table . . . our fish are something special.

 We invite you to learn the secrets of the truly sustainable magnificent fish we bring with pride to your table.
+All of our fish is sashimi-grade, kosher (unsupervised by a Rabbi), and parve.

 Wild Facts: Fishing it requires bottom long-lines at 1000 ft. or deeper